 SCB Member Benefits

 There are many reasons why SCB should serve as YOUR professional society.
-SCB has added many new member benefits in 2019, and next year promises many more!
+SCB has added many new member benefits recently.
 Some of our highlights include:

-- SCB's Webinar Wednesdays, a free quarterly webinar series featuring renowned conservation experts who share their research and knowledge with SCB members on different topics throughout the year.
+- SCB Webinar Series Conservation Voices, a monthly webinar series featuring renowned conservation experts who share their research and knowledge with SCB members on different topics throughout the year.

 - SCB’s Conservation Connection, an online community through which members can connect with peers, discuss current trends, collaborate on projects, share documents and articles, plan events, and much more!